Written By: Security.org Team | Published: August 16, 2021

 How To Protect Yourself From Misinformation and Disinformation

 If the answer to the last question is no, take a few moments to research the source’s credentials.
-On Twitter, that can be as easy as checking their bio.
+On social media, that can be as easy as checking their profile or bio.

-• Go beyond the headline: Make sure you read the entire article and not just the headline, as editors can alter headlines to be better click bait.
+- Go beyond the headline: Make sure you read the entire article and not just the headline.
+Click bait can be deceiving.4

-• Don’t trust your gut: While humans like to think of themselves as rational beings, psychologists know that we suffer from many different types of “cognitive biases” that make us vulnerable to MDI.
-Essentially, the more effort it takes to process information, the more uncomfortable we feel and thus, the more we distrust the information.
+- Don’t trust your gut: While humans like to think of themselves as rational beings, psychologists know that we suffer from many different types of “cognitive biases” that make us vulnerable to MDI.5 Essentially, the more effort it takes to process information, the more uncomfortable we feel and thus, the more we distrust the information.
 In contrast, when we like data and can process it easily, we’re more likely to trust it.
 However, this “gut feeling” is very different from authentic expertise, so unless you’re an expert on a subject, it’s best not to trust your gut.
-While there are over 100 cognitive biases that we experience, here are two examples of common mental blind spots:
+While there are over 100 cognitive biases that we experience, here are a few examples of common mental blind spots:

 How To Talk About Misinformation and Disinformation With Your Children and Loved Ones